Colonoscopy NYC (Midtown and Upper East Side) | Colonoscopy Doctor Gastroenterologist NYC

 You should continue to take your medications as usual unless the doctor specifically instructs you not to.
 Some medicines can interfere with your preparation or with the examination.

-Typically, our anesthesiologist will give you a sedative or painkiller so you can relax during the procedure.
+Typically, our anesthesiologist or colonoscopy NYC doctor will give you a sedative or painkiller so you can relax during the procedure.
 Colonoscopy rarely causes much pain, but the sedation will help you better tolerate any discomfort, such as pressure, bloating or cramping.

 You lie on your side or your back while the doctor slowly inserts the colonoscope into your rectum and advances it along your large intestine to examine its lining.
 While video from the device displays on a monitor in real time, our doctors controls its movements — where they want it to go, where they want to look — by using the controls on the handle.
 Our doctors examine the lining of your colon again as they withdraw the device.

-If our doctors, with offices in Midtown and Upper East Side, NYC finds an area that they want to study further, they can pass instruments through the colonoscope to retrieve a biopsy — a small tissue sample — to have analyzed.
+If our NYC colonoscopy doctors, with offices in Midtown and Upper East Side, NYC finds an area that they want to study further, they can pass instruments through the colonoscope to retrieve a biopsy — a small tissue sample — to have analyzed.
 Biopsies can help identify many conditions; the doctor may take one even if they don’t suspect cancer.